in ,

 Unlike 4WD, all-wheel drive systems send power to the wheels which need it the most.
 You can find AWD systems in nearly all body types from sedans and SUVs to minivans and coupes.

-SUVs like Honda CR-V and Pilot Honda have AWD standard in their upper-level trims.
+SUVs like the Honda CR-V and Pilot Honda have AWD standards in their upper-level trims.
 You can also get AWD in other variants by paying some additional amount.
 Many new drivers prefer this drivetrain system as it is totally automated and does not require any human input.
-AWD can sense which tyre is losing traction and divert the power away from this wheel so it can regain traction with the surface.
+AWD can sense which tire is losing traction and divert the power away from this wheel so it can regain traction with the surface.

 AWD Pros